Vietnam.vn - Nền tảng quảng bá Việt Nam

 The war is also having profound consequences for domestic politics and is weighing on Mr Biden’s re-election bid, with the president facing a domestic backlash from young voters and Arab Americans.

-Biden has consistently supported Israel, providing it with virtually unconditional diplomatic and legal protection on the international stage.
-But his administration has also imposed unprecedented sanctions on the Jewish state.
-Despite these efforts, the conflict continues, civilian casualties are mounting, and hunger is spreading in Gaza.
+Mr. Biden has consistently supported Israel, providing it with virtually unconditional diplomatic and legal protection on the international stage.
+However, his administration has also imposed unprecedented sanctions on the Jewish state.
+Despite these efforts, the conflict continues, civilian casualties are rising, and famine is spreading in Gaza.

 Hoai Phuong (according to CNN)